 Our dogs in our domestic environments develop bonds in various ways.
 Grooming, resting with each other, barking together, playing and chasing intruders are strong bonding behaviors.
 Their bonding behavior is by no means restricted to individuals of their own species.
 They bond with the family cat as well and with us, humans.

 Bonding is a natural process that will inevitably happen when individuals share responsibilities.
-Looking into one another’s eyes is only bonding for a while, but surviving together may be bonding for life—and this applies to all social animals, dogs and humans included.
+Looking into one another’s eyes is only bonding for a while, but surviving together may create a bond for life—and this applies to all social animals, dogs and humans included.

 We develop stronger bonds with our dogs by doing things together rather than by just sitting and petting them.
 These days, we are so afraid of anything remotely connected with stress that we forget the strongest bonds ever originate under times of intense experiences.
 A little stress doesn’t harm anyone, quite the contrary.
 I see it every time I train canine scent detection.
-The easier it is, the quickest it will be forgotten.
+The easier it is, the quickest one will forget it.
 A tough nut to crack, on the other hand, is an everlasting memory binding the parties to one another.